-US Attorney Carmen M. Ortiz, already under fire after the suicide of a prominent computer hacker that her office was prosecuting, came under more criticism Tuesday when her husband rushed to her defense on Twitter with postings critical of the 26-year-old man’s family.
+US Attorney Carmen M. Ortiz, already under fire after the suicide of a prominent computer hacker that her office was prosecuting, came under more criticism Tuesday when her husband rushed to her defense on Twitter with critical postings against the 26-year-old man’s family.

 In one tweet posted late Monday, on the eve of Aaron Swartz’s funeral, Thomas J. Dolan, an IBM executive who married Ortiz in July 2011, wrote: “Truly incredible that in their own son’s obit they blame others for his death and make no mention of the 6-month offer.”

-Dolan was referring to a purported offer by prosecutors to recommend a six-month prison term for Swartz, who faced up to 35 years if he agreed to plead guilty to felony charges for using MIT’s computer network to download massive numbers of scholarly articles.
+Dolan was referring to a purported offer by prosecutors to recommend a six-month prison term for Swartz — who faced up to 35 years under federal law — if he agreed to plead guilty to felony charges for using MIT’s computer network to download massive numbers of scholarly articles without paying for them.

 The tweets drew profanity-laced vitriol on Twitter against Dolan and Ortiz, with calls for her to resign and him to be fired.

 By Tuesday afternoon, Dolan had abruptly deleted his Twitter account.
-At the same time, Swartz’s father, according to the Chicago Sun Times and Associated Press, was telling mourners at his funeral in a Chicago suburb that his son “was killed by the government.”
+At the same, Swartz’s father -- according to the Chicago Sun Times and Associated Press -- was telling mourners at his funeral in a Chicago suburb that his son “was killed by the government.”

-Swartz, a computer prodigy-turned-cyberactivist who acknowledged battling depression, helped create Reddit and RSS, a groundbreaking technical advancement in how online content is distributed.
+Swartz, a computer prodigy-turned-cyber activist helped create Reddit and RSS, a groundbreaking technical advancement in how online content is distributed.

-He committed suicide in his Brooklyn, N.Y., apartment Friday after his lawyers contended that federal prosecutors in Ortiz’s office said they would not agree to a plea deal unless it called for Swartz to plead guilty to felony charges and serve four to six months in prison.
-Swartz had rejected the plea offer, his lawyer said, and was slated to stand trial in April.
+He committed suicide in his New York apartment on Friday after his lawyers said federal prosecutors in Ortiz’s office said they would not agree to a plea deal unless it called for Swartz to plead guilty to felony charges and serve four to six months in prison.
+Swartz had rejected the plea offer, according to his lawyer, and was slated to stand trial in April.

-“I don’t know what world Carmen Ortiz and her husband are living in, but they are not living in our world,” he said.
+“I don’t know what world Carmen Ortiz and her husband are living in, but they are not living in our world,” Summers said.

-Swartz never profited from the material he downloaded, was “financially ruined’’ by the federal case, and still needed $100,000 for his defense, said Summers.
+Swartz never profited from the material he downloaded and was “financially ruined’’ by the federal case, and still needed $100,000 for his defense, Summers said.